 BE (Hons), M Biomed E, MBBS (Hons), FRACP

-Dr Payal Saxena is a Gastroenterologist and Hepatologist, subspecialised in Interventional Endoscopy.
+A/Prof Payal Saxena is a Gastroenterologist subspecialised in Interventional Endoscopy.
 She completed her specialist Gastroenterology training in Sydney then travelled to the USA where she undertook a two-year Interventional Endoscopy and Research fellowship at Johns Hopkins Hospital.
-She is appointed at Royal Prince Alfred Hospital, Chris O'Brien Lifehouse and Prince of Wales Private Hospital.
+She is appointed at Royal Prince Alfred Hospital and Chris O'Brien Lifehouse.

 Dr Saxena is involved in postgraduate teaching and passionate about ongoing research.
 She has many professional memberships including the Gastroenterological Society of Australia, American Gastroenterology Association, American Society for Gastrointestinal Endoscopy, Natural Orifice Surgery Consortium for Assessment and Research (NOSCAR) and Australasian Neurogastroenterology and Motility Association.